· Author: Third Wave Analytics

 Automated Sample Processing Calculations

 Most sample testing workflows involve a few steps in which technicians must perform tedious or difficult calculations.
-This may include calculating mastermix volumes, input normalization volumes, or library pooling volumes in an NGS workflow.
+This may include calculating Mastermix volumes, input normalization volumes, or library pooling volumes in an NGS workflow.
 To expedite the process and prevent costly errors, your lab can have LIMS software perform all these calculations for you.

 Automated File Generation